EdjayBotis/Heat_Index/README.md

 ## 🔧 Features

 - 📅 Real-time display with date & time
-- 🌡️ Accurate temperature and humidity reading
+- Measure temperature and humidity reading and Calculate Heat index
-- ☀️ Heat index calculation using standard formula
-- 🔔 Buzzer + LED alert system for high heat index
+- Buzzer + LED alert system for high heat index
-- 🔘 Button interaction (customizable)
-- 💾 Data displayed without needing a PC/laptop
+- Data displayed without needing a PC/laptop

 ## 🖥️ How It Works